ialekseev/Antler/README.md

                                               WithMappings(assemblyWithMappings));
 </pre>

-Let's configure application to use (EntityFramework Code First + SqlServer) and StructureMap container:
+Let's configure an application to use (EntityFramework Code First + SqlServer) and StructureMap container:
 <pre>
 var configurator = new AntlerConfigurator();
 configurator.UseStructureMapContainer().UseStorage(EntityFrameworkStorage.Use.